 Where does it grow?

 Carrots are grown in the ground.
 They are considered the root of the plant.
 The leafy greens that grown above ground can be eaten as well as the beet itself.

 Why and How to eat carrots?

-Carrots should be peeled before eating.
-They can be eaten raw or cooked.
+Carrots may or may not be peeled before eating.
+They can also be eaten steamed, cooked in water or raw.

 To store carrots, remove their greens, so they don’t continue pulling out the nutrients from the root.
 The greens can be stored separately for use later up to a few days.

 Science has shown that when eaten raw our bodies only absorb 10% of the nutrient, but when cooked our bodies get to absorb around 29%.

 - Coming soon